UoB-COMSM0110/2024-group-19/README.md

 <br>

+### Introduction

+In our single player roguelite survival game, the player takes on the role of a one-man army aiming to survive waves of mutated rats and the collection of gems.
+The gems are hit point generated from killing the rats, allowing for a more powerful weapon or statistical upgrade.
+Our main character is moved through the manipulation of the ‘W’’S’’A’’D’ characters, with a north oriented gun, players can strategize to either kill their way through or plan their journey to make an escape.
+As the player progresses onto the next level, the difficulty of the game increases with more rats that are harder to kill.
+The game is lightly based off a mobile game “Suvivor.io”.
+We included “ // something to make our game a twist “ , allowing for an increased difficulty level whilst keeping the gameplay interesting and fun.

+---

 ### Game Paper Prototype

 [<img src="/ReportMaterial/paper_prototype_image.png" />](https://www.bilibili.com/video/BV1Q4421F7zK/)

 Click [here](https://www.bilibili.com/video/BV1Q4421F7zK/) or on the image above to watch our Game Paper Prototype!

+---

+### Requirements

+**Early stages design.
+Ideation process**
+In week 2, our group had a brainstorm about several types of games.
+Every team members introduced a game that he/she had researched before.
+Three members introduced their game similar to MATCH-3-GAMES.
+One member introduced a 1v1 soccer game.
+One member introduced a [survivor](https://www.bilibili.com/video/BV1Q4421F7zK/) game, which was like a 2D-kill-zombie game.
+Then we voted.
+The survivor one became our final choice due to its creativity as well as difficulty level.
+In week 3, we started to discuss about the basic function of this game then mock-up the initial paper prototype.
+In week 4, we first created user stories as well as use-case-specifications to set up initial requirements.
+Secondly, we redo paper prototype and took a video to show how our game would work.
+Thirdly, we named our game "the chase".
+In week 5, to be continue

+Then we discuss about the detail of our prototype and which management tools should we use.

 **User Stories**